royaltm/node-ip2location/README.md

     location.mode == "shared";
     location.close();

-Each call to new Ip2Location(dbname, "shared") will try to re-open shared memory first.
+Each consecutive call to `new Ip2Location(dbname, "shared")` will try to re-use existing shared memory.
-To unlink shared memory (for e.g. database upgrade) call:

-    Ip2Location.deleteShared();
+In Unix-ish sytems:

+A call to location.close() will not delete the shared memory, it will only detach process from it.
+To delete the shared memory call:

+    location.deleteShared();

+When the above function is called, and if any other processes is attached to the shared memory, it will only delete the name of the shared memory.
+The other processes will continue to use the shared memory and it will be freed only after last attached process is detached from it.

+Please refer to shm_open and shm_unlink man pages for more info.